If a dog is constantly licking its paws, it may seem like a harmless habit, but it often signals an underlying problem.

 Engaging your dog with more exercise, toys, or interactive play may help if the licking is stress-related.
 Providing mental stimulation often reduces boredom-driven behaviors.

 However, persistent paw licking usually requires professional evaluation.
-Home care can help with mild irritation, but veterinary diagnosis is important to address underlying causes.
+Home care can help with mild irritation, but a veterinary diagnosis is important to address underlying causes.

 When to Call or Visit Your Vet